 show Show the configuration (default values may be suppressed)

 NOTE: The second question mark

-If you wish to run an operational mode command from while on configuration mode, use the
+If you wish to run an Operational Mode command from while in Configuration Mode, use the

 ubnt@edgerouter# run show ?

 interfaces Show network interface information